 If that sounds like you, you could be among the 3 million people in the UK living with generalised anxiety disorder (GAD).

-But in our current environment, in modern life, we so rarely require an immediate response.
+However, in our current environment in modern life, we so rarely require an immediate response.
 The vast majority of what we do is all about the long-term – the delayed return.

-However, when we lived in caves or hunted on the savannahs, worrying and anxiety was what kept us alive, they triggered our survival instincts, to escape whatever was bothering us:
+When we lived in caves or hunted on the savannahs, worrying and anxiety was what kept us alive.

 You only have to look at the rest of the animal kingdom to see that we humans are the only ones who continue to tie ourselves up in knots, once the danger has passed.